The Organizer #8 | Communications

 “Did you get that?”

-We’ve used these phrases a thousand times in the last few years, reaching out to others through screens, wires, and webcams.
+We use these phrases all the time at work, reaching out to others through screens, wires, and webcams.

 What we’re really saying is this: